BAMWelDX/weldx/doc/welding-processes.md

 - welding voltage
 - impedance
 - characteristics

 So in addition to the default pray arc parameters `wire_feedrate` and `voltage`, both `impedance` and `characteristics` also need to be defined for the CLOOS pray arc process.
 We create the new schema file as `/process/CLOOS/spray_arc-1.0.0.yaml` to imply the manufacturer.
-Here is the complete schema, covering the base_process metadata requirements as well as generic spray arc and addition CLOOS specific welding parameters:
+Here is the complete schema, covering the base_process metadata requirements as well as generic spray arc and additional CLOOS specific welding parameters:

 ```yaml
 %YAML 1.1